Image

 SNAP-Ed works to improve nutrition security, which means all Vermonters have consistent, equitable access to the nutritious, safe, and affordable foods that are essential to living healthy lives.

-A snapshot of hunger & food insecurity in Vermont
+A snapshot of hunger & food security in Vermont

-According to Hunger Free Vermont, 10% of Vermonters experience hunger every day.
-In 2020, this number increased to 33%.
-It is no wonder that the USDA recognizes food and nutrition security as a goal -- poor nutrition leads to illness, higher health care costs, and health inequities, since certain groups are more likely to be impacted than others.
-Click to see USDA Nutrition Security page
+According to Hunger Free Vermont, 40% of people in Vermont experience hunger every day.
+Prior to the pandemic, this number was 1 in 10, or 10%.
+It is no wonder that the USDA recognizes food and nutrition security as a goal -- poor nutrition is associated with chronic health conditions, higher health care costs, and health inequities, since certain subgroups of the population are more likely to be impacted than others.
+Click to see USDA Nutrition Security report

-Children with enough nutritious foods learn better and experience fewer behavioral issues, anxiety and health problems like obesity.
-Adults with enough food to eat also experience fewer health challenges.
+Children with enough nutritious foods learn better and have a lower risk of developing mental and physical health conditions.
+Adults with enough food to eat also have a decreased risk of developing mental and physical health conditions.

 Helpful Resources